run2bizdocs/docs/en-us/docs/4biz-helium/processes/tickets/use/validate-ticket.md

          * Save Solution/Answer in the Knowledge Base: in order to the checkbox "Save Solution/Answer in the Knowledge Base" is visible, check the parametrization of the Knowledge Management process;

+        !!! abstract "NOTE"

+            To reduce the options for the "Cause" and "Solution Category" fields, presented when closing the ticket, the tool provides the Cause and Solution Category link to specific services.
+            For this, it's necessary to create a "Cause", where is possible to link to other related causes.
+It's also necessary to create the "Solution Category", where is possible to link a cause and depending on it, it will bring all the causes related to the main one Then, in Service Portfolio you want, you will link the Causes and Solution Category in the service you find most appropriate.
+            When executing the ticket, completing the closing fields, the options for "Cause" and "Solution Category" will be in accordance with what was linked to the service within the Portfolio, reducing so the options available, focusing only on the necessary

         !!!
 Abstract "ATTENTION"